ColdIce1605/focalpack_example/README.md

 # focalpack_example
-DISCLAIMER: this is not a official repo, anything can change at anytime This is not apart of Continuum Graphics LLC.
+DISCLAIMER: this is not a official repo, anything can change at anytime This repo is not operated by, or affiliated with Continuum Graphics LLC.